 The oldest building in Grange is Hardcragg Hall, dating from 1563.

-He sailed the first iron boat on the nearby River Winster, manufactured new water pipes for Paris.
+Wilkinson sailed the first iron boat on the nearby River Winster, and manufactured new water pipes for Paris.

 Furthermore, he fashioned a canon used by Wellington at the Battle of Waterloo in 1815.

 Later, Beatrix Potter, who was a friend of the owners, regularly visited the hall, which had its own piggery.

 It was on one of these visits that she met the original Pigling Bland – a character in one of her successful storybooks.